StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 `1.5.4`

-*2019-02-20*
+*2019-02-22*

 **Features**

 * Added WC Product Bundles compatibility.
+* Allow handling bundles from Stock Central.
+* Added option to Settings to enable/disable product bundles in Stock Central.
-* Javascript Modularization and adapted to ES6 syntax (work in progress).
+* Javascript Modularization and code upgraded to ES6 syntax (work in progress).
 * Javascript code refactorized (work in progress).
 * Using now webpack to compile JS.
 * Decreased the number of enqueued dependency scripts.
 * Click the Popover's Set button when hitting enter after entering a value.
 * Close the Popovers when hitting the ESC key.
-* Added ATUM Data Stores for WC Bookings and WC Subscriptions.
+* Added ATUM Data Stores for WC Bookings, WC Subscriptions and WC Product Bundles.
 * Improved performance using cache in "get_product_setting".

 **Changes**